8-year-old with a non-healing wound on the leg

-An acute or chronic infection and inflammation of the bone and bone marrow; can occur as a result of hematogenous seeding, a contiguous spread of infection, or direct inoculation into intact bone (trauma or surgery).
+Osteomyelitis is an acute or chronic infection and inflammation of bone and bone marrow – it can occur as a result of hematogenous seeding, the contiguous spread of infection, or direct inoculation into intact bone (trauma/surgery)

-- Staphylococcus auerus - most common cause overall.
+- Staphylococcus aureus - most common cause overall

 Routine radiography is standard 1st-line imaging